 The Idaho High School Activities Association sponsors the state softball, track, tennis and golf tournaments every spring.
 And every spring, the same question comes up: Why doesn’t it sponsor the state baseball tournaments?

-One, the coaches of each classification have run their own state tournament since at least the 1970s, and no one is clamoring for the IHSAA to step in, IHSAA Executive Director Ty Jones said last year.
+One, the coaches of each classification have run their own state tournament since at least the 1970s, and no one is clamoring for the IHSAA to step in, IHSAA Executive Director Ty Jones said in 2016.

 And two, adding a boys state tournament without adding a girls tournament would hinder Idaho’s progress in meeting Title IX requirements.

 “The kids that play baseball have the opportunity to play in a state tournament, and it’s an invitational,” Jones said a year ago.
 “It’s really not run that different from how we would set it up.”

 The IHSAA still sanctions baseball as a sport.
 It just doesn’t sponsor its state tournament.
 The differences are mostly limited to paperwork.
 But the setup has led to some oddities.